backend-developers-ltd/ComputeHorde/README.md

 ### Encouraging Actual Mining
 - Synthetic tasks are designed to run only on specific hardware (e.g., A6000 GPUs), ensuring miners deliver the advertised compute power.
-- Scoring system incentivising for completing organic tasks.
+- Scoring system incentivizing for completing organic tasks.
 - Mechanisms for penalizing miners serving only a subset of validators

 ## Development goals